fvaldez421/PerfectTime/README.md

   * Again, in the command line interface, write "git clone" followed by " https://github.com/fvaldez421/PerfectTime.git "
     to get access to the files necessary to explore Perfect Time.

   * Run "node server.js" to launch the program.

+  * Go to " localhost:3000 " in the computer's internet browser.

   #### OR